$25 general; $20 OMCA Members

 Reanne Estrada is a visual artist based in Los Angeles.
 Her poly-disciplinary arts practice includes individual and collaborative works that have taken her across the U.S. and to the Philippines, South Korea, Italy, and Argentina.
 She is Co-Founder and Creative Director of Public Matters, a social enterprise engaged in collaborative, creative acts for public good, and is one-third of "Mail Order Brides/M.O.B.” a Filipina-American artist girl gang.
 Her work explores how bodies negotiate their identities, navigate shared and at times contested spaces, and reimagine their power within and outside existing systems.

 A designer, urbanist, and spatial justice activist, Liz is an expert on engaging and transforming unjust urban environments globally.
 From designing shelters for immigrant day laborers in the U.S. to a water and health social enterprise for low-income Kenyans, Liz has a long history of working with/in communities in need to leverage the power of design to catalyze deep social impact.
-She is the founder and principal of Studio O, a multidisciplinary design and innovation firm that works at the intersection of racial
+She is the founder and principal of Studio O, a multidisciplinary design and innovation firm that works at the intersection of racial and spatial justice.

 Her projects have been featured in museum exhibitions and profiled in publications globally.
 Her honors include IDEO.org Global Fellow, TEDWomen Speaker, and one of Public Interest Design’s Top 100.
 She earned architecture degrees from Wellesley College and Harvard University.